 Deconstructing buildings to salvage reusable resources presents Victoria with an opportunity for economic recovery through the creation of new jobs and is a prime example of the circular economy in action in our community.

 Timeline on Building Material Salvage Regulation:

-On May 13, 2021, Council provided direction to staff to develop a bylaw to motivate the salvage of reusable building material from building deconstruction.
+On May 13, 2021, Council provided direction to staff to develop a bylaw to motivate the salvage of reusable and recyclable materials from building demolitions.
 To read the report with recommendations considered by Council, click here.
 [PDF - 131 KB]

 How many buildings are demolished in the City of Victoria each year?